Zezombye/blog/articles/noproof.md

 >
 > At first his disciples did not understand all this.
 Only after Jesus was glorified did they realize that these things had been written about him and that these things had been done to him.

-This is one of the many contradictions between the gospels, and apologists say that *technically*, the other gospels do not exclude the existence of an adult donkey (although it is very unlikely that Jesus would only say to untie a colt, as stated in Mark and Luke, but was actually expecting his disciples to also untie a donkey to fulfill the prophecy).
+This is one of many contradictions between the gospels, and apologists say that *technically*, the other gospels do not exclude the existence of an adult donkey (although it is very unlikely that Jesus would only say to untie a colt, as stated in Mark and Luke, but was actually expecting his disciples to also untie a donkey to fulfill the prophecy).

 That prophecy is also contradicted between Matthew and John, where John states that the king is only seated on a colt.
 The prophecy comes from Zechariah 9:9, which states: